nzaker/ATOMAP/doc/analysing_atom_lattices.rst

     >>> sigma_x = atom_position.sigma_x
     >>> sigma_y = atom_position.sigma_y

-The `atom_plane` objects contain the atomic columns belonging to the same specific plane.
+The :py:class:`atomap.atom_plane.Atom_Plane` objects contain the atomic columns belonging to the same specific plane.
 Atom plane objects are defined by the direction vector parallel to the atoms in the plane, for example (58.81, -41.99).
 These can be accessed by: